 What is new, and what people should be interested in and excited about, is that for the first time direct user interface design – that’s UI for the jargon-lovers – is being considered as a direct factor for organic visibility by Google.
 At the moment it is only on mobile, under the guide of the “mobile friendly” update, with the aim of the search engine not wanting to send people on a mobile device through to a site that has no touch support, crappy tiddly buttons you can’t hit properly, text that is too small, a load time that leaves you dozing off on the station platform and a myriad of various other things that add up to people going ugh and pressing the Back button.
 Yes, it is UX.
 But no, it isn’t the “next big thing for SEO” or anything else.
 It is something you should have been paying attention to all along – let’s face it, if your site was rubbish for usability then all the traffic in the world won’t help you.

 All Google is going is gradually integrating more of the components of the overall discipline of UX into its organic algorithm, bringing them under the SEO umbrella as well.
 These ideas and needs have always been there – your customers have always needed accessible, authoritative, fast and informative websites with good, rich content and helpful meta data “shop windows” to help them decide where in the SERP to click.

 And they’ve always needed decent sized buttons, non-tiddly text and sensible menus too.
 If you’ve been neglecting things like that until now, don’t chalk it down to your SEO.
 Chalk it down to not understanding your customers and what they need.

 Buzzwordsitis affects at least one in three marketers today.
 But together, we can beat it.
-Who’s with me?
+Who’s with me for 2022?